 introduction

-In case you are wondering what ‘smart’ – as in ‘smart city’ or ‘smart home’ – means: Surveillance Marketed As Revolutionary Technology
+‘In case you are wondering what ‘smart’ – as in ‘smart city’ or ‘smart home’ – means: Surveillance Marketed As Revolutionary Technology’.

 Are smart home devices like vampires? … First, to feed their thirst for intelligent generation – that is, to be smart – smart devices must suck up data.
 Second, smart devices cannot enter the home unless invited.
 Thus, any claims of intrusion or invasion shall be met with an invocation of consent.
 According to some sources, vampires also could exert mind control over their victims.